lakdogan/shift6foribmi/docs/TESTING.md

 - Set `shift6.continuationColumn` to a small value (e.g., `45`) and confirm long expressions wrap safely without losing tokens.
 - Toggle `shift6.alignPlusContinuation` and confirm leading `+` lines align as expected.
 - Toggle `shift6.joinAsteriskTokensInDecl` and confirm `dcl-pi * n;` becomes `dcl-pi *n;` when enabled.
+- Toggle `shift6.wrapLongStrings` and confirm long string literals split only at spaces.
+- Toggle `shift6.fixMultilineStringLiterals` and confirm unclosed single-quote literals are normalized into concatenations.
+- Set `shift6.concatStyle` to `one-per-line` and confirm each `+` segment is on its own line.

 ## Rule Tests (fast)
 - Run `npm run test:rules` to validate core formatting cases without launching VS Code.